tmpfs/rlx/lib/rlx.md

 * `add: add`: Create a document.
 * `get: get`: Get a document.
 * `rm: rm`: Remove a document.
+* `revs: revs`: Get a document with all known revisions.
 * `meta: meta`: Get a document with meta information.
 * `conflicts: conflicts`: Get a document with conflicts information.
 * `revsinfo: revsinfo`: Get a document with revision information.